redstrate/Physis/README.md

 Documentation is available online at [docs.xiv.zone](https://docs.xiv.zone/docs/physis).
 It's automatically updated as new commits are pushed to the main branch.

-If you need a high-level Excel API, see [Icarus](https://github.com/redstrate/Icarus) which is based off of Physis.
+Physis already provides a high-level, unstructured Excel API.
+For something even easier to use, see [Icarus](https://github.com/redstrate/Icarus) which is generated from [EXDSchema](https://github.com/xivdev/EXDSchema).

 ### C and C++

-C and C++ projects (or any language that can interface with C) can use [libphysis](https://github.com/redstrate/libphysis).
+C and C++ projects (or any compatible language through FFI) can use [libphysis](https://github.com/redstrate/libphysis).

 ## Building